 PKI Participants

 The CP shall provide information on the PKI participants.
 This shall include Certification Authorities, Registration Authorities, Subscribers, Relying Parties, and other participants.
+The Root CA is recommended to be an offline CA that only issues certificates to intermediate CAs.
 In the context of SHAKEN, service providers shall be identified as the relying parties.
 There shall be no other participants for the SHAKEN CP.

 Certificate Usage